ekrell/AI_Robots_multiAgent/README.md

 ### Quick Start - Simulation
 Note that this is a very early stage.
-Some amount of organization/modularity is present, but in the case of setting up the MARISA robot.
+Some amount of organization/modularity is present, but in the case of setting up the MARISA robot... a quick test script is combined with the configuration script.

 0. Software Requirements